AndreiRegiani/hello-pear-electron/README.md

    - CI prints the source verlink, multisig request, and signing command in the `Multisig Request` summary section.

 6. Keep the staged source drive well seeded.
-   The staged source drive contains this CI build, which is different from the multisig release target used as the `upgrade-key`.
+   The staged source drive contains this CI build.
+Note: this is a different link not the multisig release target used as the `upgrade-key`.

    In the stage job logs find the staged source key printed by `pear-ci`.
 Seed that drive from two independent Pear instances or machines and keep both running through the final commit: